melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

         * End position: 2000000
         * Name: chr20_2mb
         * Strand: plus
     * *Execute* this tool.
-This will create a small BED file (TBD: add link) specifying just one genomic region.
+This will create a small BED file specifying just one genomic region.
     * When the file is created, rename it to **chr20_2mb.bed**.
 Have a look at the contents of this BED file.

 4. **Evaluate the depth of coverage of the aligned region.** Under *NGS COMMON TOOLSETS*, select the tool *NGS: GATK Tools 2.8 -> Depth of Coverage*.